 Regrettably, those terrible and destructive misfortunes were the actual course of actions for the last forty years in Lebanon and still coming forth of which the Lebanese are running out of hope, as the country’s state of affairs is deteriorating at every turn.
 Yet, in view of the severe socioeconomic and political downslope of the last two years, the Lebanese now wonder if Lebanon would become a peaceful self-governing state again.

-Since the assassination of PM Rafic Hariri in 2005 up to this time, the country is divided into two major political camps at which each camp denounce and accuse the other with conspiratorial and treasonous allegations.
-The governing camp (currently 8 March coalition) denounces the opposition camp (14 March Movement) for reflecting the interest of the United States, EU and Arab Gulf countries.
+Since the assassination of PM Rafic Hariri in 2005 up to this time, the country is divided into two major political camps where each camp denounces and accuses the other camp with conspiratorial and treasonous allegations.
+The governing camp (currently 8 March coalition) denounces the opposition camp (14 March Movement) for reflecting the interest of the United States, EU, and Arab Gulf countries.

-Actually, recent experiences have demonstrated that similar electoral alliances, like those of Hariri-Jumblatt and Hariri-Mikati alliances in 2009, did not prevent Mr. Jumblatt or Mikati and their allied MPs to jump from one political alliance to the other upon which they neutralized the momentum of 14 March movement and nullified its governing majority in favor of 8 March coalition.
+Actually, recent experiences have demonstrated that similar electoral alliances, like those of Hariri-Jumblatt and Hariri-Mikati alliances in 2009, did not preclude Mr. Jumblatt or Mikati and their subservient MPs to jump from one political alliance to the other upon which they neutralized the momentum of 14 March movement and reversed the governing majority in favor of 8 March coalition.

 Author’s Note: This article is also published at Arabian Gazette